elastic/kibana/rfcs/text/0013_saved_object_migrations.md

 3. Administrators should be able to generate a migration report (similar to the one dry run migrations create) which is an NDJSON export of all objects tagged as “invalid”.
-   1. Expose this as an API first
+   1. Expose this as an HTTP API first
    2. (later) Notify administrators and allow them to export invalid objects from the Kibana UI.
 4. When an invalid object is read, the Saved Objects repository will throw an